 Google is 100% impartial to all businesses within its index.
 They are an algorithm-driven machine that simply scans the internet for answers to their user's queries.

-But Google is absolutely partial to one thing...relevance.
+Above all, Google is partial to just one thing...relevance.

 I suppose the silver lining here is that Google doesn't care about any websites out there.
 So at least that levels the playing field.
-Focus on creating a website that's highly relevant, engaging and active...and you will be astounded at your rankings.
+Focus on creating a website that's highly relevant, engaging and mobile friendly...and you will become much happier with your rankings.

 P.S.
 There are other things on the web that are out to get you, like nasty backlink profiles, poor website architecture, etc.

-While there are a lot of sound SEO techniques, "tricks" are often synonymous with what's known as "black hat" SEO.
+While there are a lot of sound SEO services out there, "tricks" are often synonymous with what's known as "black hat" SEO.

 Black hat techniques seek to obtain better search engine rankings through deceptive tactics that are almost always disapproved by search engines.